filip-michalsky/SalesGPT/README.md

 `cd SalesGPT`

+### Docker utilization
-###If you have Docker installed or would prefer to use Docker, follow these simple steps:
+If you have Docker installed or would prefer to use Docker, follow these simple steps:
 Before proceeding with the Docker steps, ensure you have Docker installed on your system.
 If not, please follow the installation instructions on the [official Docker website](https://docs.docker.com/get-docker/).

 1. Clone the SalesGPT Github repository: